Trump's nicknames for rivals, from 'Rocket Man' to 'Pocahontas'

 “The Failing [New York Times] set Liddle’ Bob Corker up by recording his conversation.
 Was made to sound a fool, and that’s what I am dealing with!”
 Trump tweeted on Oct.
 10.

-Corker slammed Trump in a recent interview with the newspaper and said the president is so reckless that he might be “on the path to World War III.”
+Corker slammed Trump in an interview with the newspaper and said the president is so reckless that he might be “on the path to World War III.”
 A transcript from the interview revealed that Corker acknowledged the conversation was on the record.

 Wacky Congresswoman Wilson